Decoupling Data Layouts from Bounding Volume Hierarchies: Physical Layout Language

 \section{Physical Layout Language}

 Separating layout from algorithm requires addressing how representation choices affect both storage and traversal.
 An ADT term might be referenced via a stored 32-bit array index or by implicitly computing its location from the parent's position.
 Each choice changes not only the physical footprint but also the operations needed to traverse the structure, and thus requires specifying how to locate ADT terms in memory and how to interpret their physical representation once located.
-To address this, the layout language expresses two complementary pieces of information: (1) the concrete type that encodes an ADT \emph{reference}---the physical representation used to uniquely identify a term in memory---and (2) the interpretation of that representation, i.e., how to determine which variant it denotes and how to derive its fields.

-We begin by examining a layout from a standard rendering textbook~\cite{pharr2023pbrt}, showing how typical optimizations alter both representation and interpretation in intertwined ways.
-We then define a set of layout primitives that generalize these transformations and conclude with well-formedness constraints that guarantee consistency between a physical layout and its corresponding ADT.
+To address this, the layout language expresses two complementary pieces of information: (1) the concrete type that encodes an ADT \emph{reference}---the representation used to uniquely identify a term in memory---and (2) the interpretation of that representation, i.e., how to determine which variant it denotes and how to derive its fields.
+We begin by examining a layout from a standard rendering textbook~\cite{pharr2023pbrt}, showing how typical optimizations alter both representation and interpretation in intertwined ways, and then define layout primitives that generalize these transformations.